SusanPotters/DL_PSMNet-/README.md

 ### Trained model
 In addition to evaluating the pre-trained model, we have trained two models ourselves.
 Due to computational constraints of our own laptops, Google Cloud in combination with a jupyter notebook was used to train the models with a Nvidia V100 GPU.
 First, the model was trained with a batch size of five on the full Scene Flow dataset, consisting of FlyingThings3D, Driving and Monkaa for five epochs.
 Second, a model was trained only on the Monkaa dataset for ten epochs.

 We found that by training for five epochs, an EPE of 1.293 was achieved.
-Considering that the authors trained for ten epochs with a batch size of 12, we come vert close to their results with less resources.
+Considering that the authors trained for ten epochs with a batch size of 12, we come very close to their results with less resources.
 Additionally, the model trained on the Monkaa dataset achieves an EPE of 3.213.

 ### Tests on unseen data
 After training, the models were tested on some unseen data of motor blades.